PowerDNS/pdns/pdns/docs/alias.md

 the origin IPv4 or IPv6 addresses.

 ## NXDOMAIN and NODATA handling
-If the server encounters a NODATA response when retrievin the target's IPv4 or IPv6 addresses, a similar NODATA response should be synthesized, in other words, we pretend the ALIAS record was not even present.
+If the server encounters a NODATA response when retrieving the target's IPv4 or IPv6 addresses, a similar NODATA response should be synthesized, in other words, we pretend the ALIAS record was not even present.